jaspwr/LiA/README.md

     <img src="https://img.shields.io/aur/version/lia-git" alt="build">
 </a>

-This is more for my personal use however you're welcome to use it or contribute.
+This project is in development (expect bugs).
 This is a superset of TeX that extends its syntax adding new several new features.
 These added features are just designed to make LaTeX code less verbose and faster to write but also just catered more towards my personal preference.

 > For a more detailed explanation of the features see the [documentation](docs.md).